 Cloud adoption is now in a transition and hybrid period and this is very likely to remain so for several years.
 Not all services/data/functionally can be moved to Cloud.
 Some things will never move to the cloud for security, compliance or legacy reasons.

-Everything up to OS layer is commodity in the Cloud but with on-premise you still have to support things like server hardware, storage, hypervisors and physical networks.
+Everything up to OS layer is a commodity in the Cloud but with on-premise, you still have to support things like server hardware, storage, hypervisors and physical networks.

 For training and certification I advise the following:

 - Keep important certifications based on on-premise solutions active/valid for now but focus on the basic/standard ones.
 Additional levels or add-on’s on top of the basic certification that do not include the cloud solution from the vendor might not be worth the effort anymore and also have a risk of being decommissioned or replaced the next few years.

 - Determine what the most used Cloud platform is for your region, country or at your employer (Azure, AWS, Google, Oracle, ……) and plan for training and certification on that cloud platform.
 On top of that cloud platform train and certify for the cloud-based solution of any vendor that is important for your area of expertise so you can demonstrate knowledge on the full stack (Cloud Platform + vendor-specific cloud solution)